Buzz Feast

 150g cherries pitted

 Mix the yogurt and salt in a medium-sized bowl.
-Line a colander with a piece of cheesecloth massive sufficient to hang over the sides and put the colander over another bowl.
+Line a colander with a piece of cheesecloth massive enough to hang over the sides and put the colander over another bowl.
 Transfer the yogurt to the cheesecloth and fold over the sides to encase the yogurt.
-Put a heavyweight over the fabric, and switch to the refrigerator to empty for at least 24 hours (and up to 48).
-Meanwhile, place a small pan to have a lid on a medium warmth and add the oil.
-Heat lightly for approximately seven mins, or until tiny air bubbles form.
-Remove from the heat, add the thyme and orange strips, cover with a lid and leave to infuse for at least 1/2 an hour, and ideally in a single day.
+Put a heavyweight over the fabric, and switch to the refrigerator to empty for at least 24 hours (up to 48).
+Meanwhile, place a small pan with a lid on medium warmth and add the oil.
+Heat lightly for approximately seven minutes or until tiny air bubbles form.
+Remove from the heat, add the thyme and orange strips, cover with a lid, and leave to infuse for at least 1/2 an hour, ideally in a single day.

 The subsequent day, upload 50g of the blackberries, 100g of the raspberries, and 100g of the strawberries, the sugar, and lime juice to the small bowl of a food processor and blitz till entirely smooth.
-Add all the closing berries and the cherries to a large bowl, upload the blitzed fruit and gently combine.
-You can use this straight away or leave it inside the refrigerator for some hours, bringing it back to room temperature earlier than serving.
+Add all the closing berries and the cherries to a large bowl, add the blitzed fruit, and gently combine.
+You can use this immediately or leave it inside the refrigerator for some hours, returning it to room temperature earlier than serving.

 Berry jelly with kombucha and cucumber

-This grown-up jelly satisfies a candy-enamel even as nonetheless final light and clean-tasting, way to the addition of cucumber and the bitter edge of kombucha.
-The jelly will maintain for up to a few days in the fridge, so make it ahead of time if you like.
+This grown-up jelly satisfies a candy-enamel even as, nonetheless, final light and clean-tasting, way to the addition of cucumber and the bitter edge of kombucha.
+The jelly will remain in the fridge for up to a few days, so make it ahead if you like.
 The cream and lime sugar, but, want making ready at the day.

 Prep 20 min